maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 We can also flash a bootloader (in the lower part of the flash).
-With that, we no longer need a programmer; a USB-to-serial adapter suffices. avrdude sends commands via the serial port to the bootloader running on the target, those commands flash the user application in the (upper part of the) flash.
+With that, we no longer need a programmer; a USB-to-serial adapter suffices.
+Avrdude sends commands via the serial port to the bootloader running on the target, those commands flash the user application in the (upper part of the) flash.

 This is what most Arduino boards (Uno, Nano) use.